3 Case Studies: Discovering Market Problems and Their Solutions

 The Market Problem: New Lease Accounting Standards

 A lease is an agreement between a property owner and a person who wants to use the asset.
-So, lease accounting is the process of recording the financial impacts of leasing activities in accounting reports.
+Lease accounting is the process of recording the financial impacts of leasing activities in accounting reports.

 During the last four years, the Financial Accounting Standards Board released new standards for this type of accounting.
-The problem was, current accounting software wasn’t able to accommodate these new standards.
+The market problem was that the current accounting software couldn’t accommodate these new standards.

-LeaseQuery was first to the scene with software that could manage these new standards.
-But, as with any product, being first isn’t a long-term competitive competency.
-So, they launched a market research strategy to help them expand their product to better serve their customers.
+LeaseQuery, now known as FinQuery, was first on the scene with software that could manage these new standards.
+As with any product, being first isn’t a long-term competitive competency, so, they launched a market research strategy to help them expand their product and better serve their customers.

-Interviews are a high-value activity when it comes to uncovering unmet needs and trends.
-But, LeaseQuery takes a systematic approach to this work.
-Product manager Joy McCaffrey has created a bank of questions she pulls from to ensure consistency in her research efforts.
+Customer interviews are a high-value activity when it comes to uncovering unmet needs and trends.
+But, LeaseQuery took a systematic approach to this work.
+Product manager Joy McCaffrey created a bank of questions to ensure consistency in her research efforts.

-She collects these ideas for questions during meetings, blogs and webinars, and she tags them based on their purpose.
-For example, she tags questions as exploratory, product-specific, market-specific, software-specific and company.
+She collected these ideas for questions during meetings, blogs and webinars, and tagged them based on their purpose.
+For example, questions were tagged as exploratory, product-specific, market-specific, software-specific and company.

-She organizes interviews with customers, non-customers, channel partners and the target market.
-And, she structures every interview to include quantitative close-ended questions and qualitative open-ended questions.
+She organized interviews with customers, non-customers, channel partners and the target market.
+And she also structured every interview to include quantitative close-ended questions and qualitative open-ended questions.

-The pre-established question library gives her a variety of directions she can take the conversation while still providing a format to uncover themes and patterns efficiently.
-Through this work, she has discovered opportunities as well as disqualified ideas.
+The pre-established question library gives her a variety of directions she can take conversations while still providing a format to uncover themes and patterns efficiently.

 Market Problem Solution: Launching New Products

-In addition to solving the problem of not having lease accounting software that helps users navigate new stands, these interviews inspired the company to expand its product offering in the future.
+In addition to solving the problem of not having lease accounting software that helps users navigate new standards, these interviews inspired the company to expand its product offering in the future.
+Through this work, she was able to identify opportunities as well as disqualified ideas.

 Case Study #3

-The Market Problem: Applying Knowledge Gained Through Training to Real-World Situations
+The Market Problem: Applying New Knowledge to Real-World Situations

-Georgina approached her work just like any product manager would (with understanding the market problem) because she said, “Community management is product management.”
+To uncover more insights into this problem, Pragmatic hired Georgina Donahue as the first director of community.
+She approached the problem just like any product manager would, understanding the market problem because “Community management is product management.”

-Market Problem Discovery Through Internal and External Conversations
+Market Problem Discovery Via Internal and External Conversations

 Market Problem Solution: No Question Left Behind

-But most importantly, every question in the PAC is answered by professionals and peers who share their experience, examples, templates, resources and best practices.
+Most importantly, every question in the PAC is answered by professionals and peers who share their experiences, examples, templates, resources and best practices.

 Author